Mission-fit -- mission briefing

 There are lots of words that ought to characterize what we do to carry out our God-given mission.
 Words that come quickly to mind include God-centered, transformative, sustainable, culturally appropriate, transparent, reproducible, and empowering.
 Wouldn't the "icing on the cake," though, be having "mission-fit" stamped on everything from how our church spends money to the activities we seem to be the most passionate about?

 1Note: In the Bible, the word "nations" does not mean political entities like China, India, and the USA.
 Rather, it means people groups or societies in which people speak the same language, have the same culture, and live in or have originated in the same area.
 "Nations" is synonymous with the plural word "peoples."
-In other words, nations in the Bible means all of the people groups of the world other than the people of Israel.
+In other words, nations in the Bible means all of the world's people groups other than the people of Israel.

 Discussion questions